 Then two years ago, she and her husband came across a manufacturer in Bangladesh that made bags from scraps.
 Inspired by her love for fashion and art, as well as her new drive to be more green, she saw this as a place where it could all come together.
 She felt this was her calling, so together with her husband, they decided to bring it to market in the U.S.

 The initial run had a great reaction, but they felt it was not versatile enough for the U.S. market.
 So they set out to create their own brand that was more catered for the U.S. customer.

-Recently Rust & Fray also had the opportunity to partner with one of those small producers and buy 50% partnership into the factory, which would give them more control over the working conditions and policies in the factory.
-The factories that work with Rust & Fray employ underprivileged individuals; their workers work fair hours, in good working conditions and at paid living wages, giving them enough to support their families.
+Recently Rust & Fray also had the opportunity to partner with one of those small producers and buy into a 50% with one of their factories, which would give them more control over the working conditions and policies in the factory.
+The factories that work with Rust & Fray employ underprivileged individuals, and their workers work fair hours, in good working conditions and are paid living wages, giving them enough to support their families.

 Growing up in Bangladesh, seeing a lot of poverty, Donna also wants to do as much as possible for women — with a goal of a 50% female workforce at her company.
 She believes that the only way to eradicate poverty is to create more opportunities for women, who will use that extra household income towards the education and well being of their children.
 Over time, this will result in a more educated and skilled workforce for the country and gradually lift it out of poverty with increased economic activity.
 The company’s plan is to start in Bangladesh and expand to other developing countries to create as much good as possible.